asyncapi/website/pages/blog/event-driven-api-documentation-made-simple-clientside-rendering.md

 ### <a name="vue"></a>Vue

-If you wish to generate documentation from your AsyncAPI file in Vue application, then you need to use [AsyncApiStandalone bundle](https://github.com/asyncapi/asyncapi-react/blob/next/docs/usage/vue.md).
+If you wish to generate documentation from your AsyncAPI file in a Vue application, you need to use the [AsyncApiStandalone bundle](https://github.com/asyncapi/asyncapi-react/blob/next/docs/usage/vue.md).

 1️⃣ React AsyncAPI component is required here as well, so again you need to run `npm install --save @asyncapi/react-component@next` command.